Jinzang/App-Followme/README.md

 variable\_setter, whose values are references to a function.
 The configuration parameters all have default values, which are listed below with each parameter.

+- absolute\_url (`0`)

+    If Perl-true, urls on generated index pages are absolute (start with a slash.)
+    If not, they are relative to the index page.
+Typically, you want absolute urls if you have a base tag in your template and relative otherwise.

 - text\_extension (`txt`)

     The extension of files that are converted to html.